uswitch/nidhogg/README.md

-🚨 ⚠️THIS PROJECT IS NOW BEING ABANDONED ⚠️ 🚨
+🚨 THIS REPO IS NOW BEING ABANDONED 🚨

+⚠️⚠️⚠️⚠️⚠️⚠️ Please read ⚠️⚠️⚠️⚠️⚠️⚠️

+If you are interested in using a maintened fork of this repo, please use [pelotech-nidhogg](https://github.com/pelotech/nidhogg), the fork that the engineering team at Polotech have kindly agreed to maintain.

+⚠️⚠️⚠️⚠️⚠️⚠️ END of please read ⚠️⚠️⚠️⚠️⚠️⚠️

-We are only a small team and we don't have the capacity to maintain a tool we don't use anymore, so from now on we will be moving this project to Abandoned.
-Thank you to all the external contributors who have helped Nidhogg grow over the years.
+We are only a small team and we don't have the capacity to maintain a tool we don't use anymore, so from now on we will be moving this repo to Abandoned but we are happy that a team like the one at Pelotech is investing in this solution and giving back to the open source community by maintaining an active fork.

 # Nidhogg